Chapter 6 Raw Data Pretreatment

-• Each scan contains a full scan mass spectra
+• Each scan contains a full-scan mass spectrum

 Common formats for open source mass spectrum data are mzxml, mzml or CDF.
-However, MassComp might shrink the data size(R. Yang, Chen, and Ochoa 2019).
+However, MassComp might shrink the data size(Yang et al. 2019).

 ProteoWizard Toolkit provides a set of open-source, cross-platform software libraries and tools (Chambers et al. 2012).
 Msconvert is one tool in this toolkit.